CredaCash™ Crosschain Exchange Overview

 cryptoasset – The quote currency.
 Currently supported values are “btc” and “bch”.

 expiration – The elapsed time in seconds after which the request will expire.
 Upon expiration, the request no longer participates in matching, and the contingent payment included with an unmatched sell request reverts to the seller.
-For the CredaCash testnet, the default expiration is 5 minutes.
+The maximum expiration is 2 hours since the last indelible block timestamp, and the minimum expiration is the request hold_time plus 60 seconds.
+For the CredaCash mainnet, the default expiration is 10 minutes, and for testnet, 5 minutes.

 hold_time – After exchange requests are added to the blockchain, they may be placed on “hold” to allow time for other users to create competitive matching requests.
 This parameter determines the length of that hold time, in seconds.
 During the hold time, requests will match, but the matches will be provisional until the hold time expires.
 If a better matching request is added to the blockchain during the hold time, then the request will rematch to the better matching request.
-For naked buy and sell requests on the CredaCash testnet, the hold_time is fixed at 60 seconds.
+For naked buy and sell requests, the hold_time is fixed at 60 seconds.

 hold_time_required – Again, to promote competitive bidding, a request can require that a matching request have a minimum hold time.
 If this parameter is non-zero, then this request will only match requests that (a) were added to the blockchain at least hold_time_required seconds ago, and (b) for which the matching request also has a hold_time_required of at least this same value.
-For naked buy and sell requests on the CredaCash testnet, the hold_time_required is fixed at 60 seconds.
+For naked buy and sell requests, the hold_time_required is fixed at 60 seconds.

 Additional parameters and options will be documented when they are supported.